pekkizen/rtp/README.md

 ## Documentation

-R-style documentation is coming soon or later.
+R-style documentation may come soon or later.
 Statistical and computational methods are somewhat commented in the program code.

 ## Installation